camptocamp/c2cgeoportal/doc/integrator/pdfreport.rst

         - pdfreport

-with the following parameters:
+Regarding the configuration parameters,

-* ``print_url`` is the local URL of the MapFish Print version 3 instance.
+* ``print_url`` is the local URL of the MapFish Print instance.
 * ``defaults`` contains the default values of parameters not provided explicitly for a given layer.
 * ``layers`` is an optional per-layer list of settings specific to the listed layers.
 The entries of the list are the layernames provided as argument of the webservice.
 If a layer is not listed, the default